ARWA Revolving Loan Fund

 The application process is a simple one and ARWA can provide assistance if needed.

 Apply online.
-Open the PDF Revolving Fund Loan Application.
+Open and download a copy of the Revolving Fund Loan Application (pdf) to your computer.
 Complete it and click the "Email to ARWA" button to submit.
-You may also print a file copy and save an electronic copy to your computer.
+You may also print a file copy and save a copy to your computer.

 Apply by Mail or Fax.
-Open the PDF Revolving Fund Loan Application.
-Complete it on you computer or print and complete it by hand.
+Open the Revolving Fund Loan Application (pdf).
+Complete it on your computer or print and complete it by hand.
 You may also print a file copy and save an electronic copy to your computer.

 The loan application requests the documentation listed below.
 You may attach these documents to your email application or fax or mail them to us with your application.